Face-to-face Course

 The greatest benefit of the kNOwVAWdata course is the live critical conversations, peer-to-peer learning, and the formation of supportive, collaborative professional relationships.
 Our past participants continue to support one another post-course.

-For the 2025 course we have 22 fellowships available for applicants from the following countries within Asia Pacific:
+For the 2025 course we have 15 full-fellowships and 7 partial fellowships available for applicants from the following countries within Asia and the Pacific:

 Register to attend a virtual information session: